triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 +from utils.semantic_caching import SemanticCPUCacheConfig, SemanticCPUCache
 ```

-Next, initialize the semantic cache during the initialization step.
+Next, it sets up the semantic cache during the initialization step.
 This setup will prepare your model to utilize semantic caching during
 its operations.